abdelhousni/Public-Guides/Vagrant+WSL2+Hyper-V.md

 * Reboot your PC to finish the registry update and the Vagrant install

 ## WSL
-* Open WSL as a Windows Adminsitrator (Either by opening the WSL app or the Windows terminal application)
+* Open WSL as a Windows Administrator (Either by opening the WSL app or the Windows terminal application)
 * Update your repository to include the most recent version of Vagrant on your WSL install.
 (In my case I am using Ubuntu 20.04)
     ```
     curl -fsSL https://apt.releases.hashicorp.com/gpg | sudo apt-key add -